mnielsen/notes-on-writing/notes_on_writing.md

 is interesting!

 **Quite:** The second-worst of the adverbs.
-Much of what is said below about "very" applies also to "quite", with only the obvious changes.
+Much of what is said below about "very" applies also to "quite", with obvious changes.

 **Very:** The worst of the adverbs.
 Many uses of "very" can be omitted.
 It is often used to intensify descriptions: